stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 ```

 ## Install git on OS X Mavericks:

+OS X 10.10 Yosemite comes with git already available in your `$PATH` as `/usr/bin/git`.
+At the time of writing that's git version 1.9.3 (Apple Git-50).
+If you're using Mavericks or something older consider the options below:

 The GitHub GUI client for OS X also installs a command-line git client for OS X. [Just download the GitHub GUI client](http://mac.github.com/) and allow it to install the command-line client when it prompts you at the end.